sarfata/sarfata.github.com/posts/growing-ideas.md

 I simply posted an update on my wall, saying:
 > In case you missed it on Twitter, here is what I am working on right now.
 Let me know what you think! http://www.tbideas.com/

 Just like it did with Twitter, the feedback came right away: 8 likes, 6 replies.
 The traffic increase on the website was also significant.
-With only one post, I received 62 visits on the site.
+With only one facebook post, we received 62 visits on the site.
 Quite good for my facebook account and my 293 friends.
-But there again, only one subscription to my mailing list.
+But there again, only one subscription to our mailing list.

 Conclusion
 ----------

 This was the first step of an experiment.
 An experiment to understand whether people would be ready or not to buy a "smart lamp", but also an experiment to understand how to bring people to a product website and understand their behaviour.

-This has taught me a few things:
+This has taught us a few things:

 1. Throwing money on google analytics is not the best way to bring traffic to your website.
 It's expensive and the traffic is not that well qualified.
 1. It is extremely important to precisely measure what people do on your website and where they come from.
-I missed some important metrics (like how many people just clicked on pre-order) and of course there is no way to make up that data once it's gone...
+We missed some important metrics (like how many people just clicked on pre-order) and of course there is no way to make up that data once it's gone...
 1. Social networks are an extremely efficient way to bring people to your website.
-Take care of your "friends" because if you want to run experiments like I did, they will be a very precious assets!
+Take care of your "friends" because if you want to run experiments like we did, they will be a very precious assets!

 So far, the experiment has not really helped to grow the idea.
 The feedback was too limited and not qualitative.
-But the lessons learnt are very important and will help me make sure that as the idea matures thanks to prototyping, the website is ready to present it and then gather feedback.
+But the lessons learnt are very important and will help us make sure that as the idea matures thanks to prototyping, the website is ready to present it and then gather feedback.